abdul-qadirr/abdul-qadirr.github.io/_pages/about.md

 News and Updates
 ======
 - Nov 2023: Arrell Global Food Innovation Research Award awarded to NASA HARVEST by Arrell Food Institute at the University of Guelph.
-- Oct 2023: I successfully defended my Phd thesis.
+- Oct 2023: Successfully defended my Phd thesis.
+- Sep 2023: Presented my paper poster during the FRINGE-2023 conference at University of Leeds, United Kingdom.
-- Jun 2023: Paper on sunflower phenology published in Remote Sensing of Environment
+- Jun 2023: Paper on sunflower phenology published in Remote Sensing of Environment journal.

 Site-wide configuration
 ------